barchojnow/ZabkaFinder/README.md

-  ProximityAlerts.mc          Arrival vibration + walking-away prompt state machines TextFit.mc                  Adaptive font sizing for round screens GeoMath.mc                  Pure math: Haversine distance, bearing, angle normalization resources/ drawables/                  App icon and logo bitmaps (base, 416x416 screens) layouts/                    Layout XML (currently unused placeholder layout) strings/                    UI strings - English (default language) resources-pol/ strings/                    Polish strings (auto-selected on Polish-language watches) variants/                     Per-device-class drawables, mapped in monkey.jungle: small-218 … small-280       pre-scaled logo + 40px launcher icon (Fenix 7, FR 255/955) mid-360                     logo 69px + 60px launcher icon (FR 265S) large-416-60 / -70          launcher icon only, logo from base (Epix 2/FR 265, Venu 2) large-454                   logo 87px + 65px launcher icon (FR 965)
+  ProximityAlerts.mc          Arrival vibration + walking-away prompt state machines TextFit.mc                  Adaptive font sizing for round screens GeoMath.mc                  Pure math: Haversine distance, bearing, angle normalization tests/                      Unit tests for GeoMath and StoreList ((:test) annotated) tools/ run-tests.ps1               Runs the test suite across several devices in one command resources/ drawables/                  App icon and logo bitmaps (base, 416x416 screens) layouts/                    Layout XML (currently unused placeholder layout) strings/                    UI strings - English (default language) resources-pol/ strings/                    Polish strings (auto-selected on Polish-language watches) variants/                     Per-device drawables, mapped in monkey.jungle: small-208 … small-280       pre-scaled logo + launcher icon (208/218/240/260/280 px screens) mid-360, mid-390            logo 69/75px + launcher icon large-416-60 / -70          launcher icon only, logo from base (416 px screens) large-454                   logo 87px + 65px launcher icon launcher-36 … launcher-70   launcher icon only, layered on top of a screen variant
+                              where a device's icon size doesn't match its screen class store_assets/                 Store listing graphics and screenshots (not part of the build)
 ```

-The UI layout is resolution-independent: all pixel offsets are scaled
+Two things make one binary fit 66 different watches:

+- **Layout scales with the screen.** Every pixel offset is multiplied
-by `screenWidth / 416` (the Venu 2 reference size), fonts drop one
+  by `screenWidth / 416` (the Venu 2 reference size), and text picks
-size on screens narrower than 300 px, and logo/launcher bitmaps are
-shipped pre-scaled per device class via the `variants/` mappings in
+  the largest font that fits the round screen's *chord* at its own
+  vertical position (`TextFit`) — so labels never clip, whatever the
+  language or screen size.
+- **Bitmaps are pre-scaled per device**, since runtime scaling isn't
+  available everywhere and looks worse.
+The `variants/` folders can't
-`monkey.jungle` (they can't live inside `resources/`, which is
-compiled in full for every device).
+  live inside `resources/` (which is compiled in full for every
+  device), so `monkey.jungle` maps each product to its variant path
+  explicitly; the last path wins on conflicting resource ids, which
+  is how `launcher-*` overrides just the icon.

 ## Requirements

 - [Garmin Connect IQ SDK](https://developer.garmin.com/connect-iq/sdk/)
   — with device files for all target devices downloaded via the SDK
   Manager
-- A Garmin device (or simulator) with GPS, a compass sensor, and
+- A Garmin device (or simulator) with GPS and a phone connection for
-  Wi-Fi/Bluetooth connectivity for network requests
+  network requests.
+A magnetic compass is optional — watches without
+  one derive heading from the GPS course while moving.

 ### Supported devices

 Declared in `manifest.xml` (`minApiLevel 3.1.0`) — all round-screen
 Fenix, Enduro, Epix, Forerunner and Venu models from the Fenix 5 /
-FR 245 / Venu 1 generation onwards (67 products):
+FR 245 / Venu 1 generation onwards (65 products):

 | Series | Product IDs |
 |---|---|